ForEvolve/forevolve.github.io/_drafts/en/2021-03-21-learn-coding-with-dot-net-core-part-6.md

 ```

 But keep an eye open for details.
-For example, in the following code the first and last characters are a _new line_, which may not be what you were expecting to write.
+For example, in the following code, the first and last characters are a _new line_, which may not be what you expected to write.

 ```csharp
 var name = @"